lkesteloot/unsong/unsong.md

 “God help us if we ever reeled the Leviathan all the way in,” said the Comet King.
 “No. We are going to very conspicuously demonstrate the [i]ability[/i] to capture the Leviathan, and then we are going to complete the ritual exactly as you said.
 By realizing that God is already everywhere.
 Inside all of us.
 God isn’t out there in the world.
 He’s in all your heart.
 Tell me, Father, who of the crew seems most mysterious to you?
 Who doesn’t have a past?”

 “Hm,” said Ellis, going over the crew in his mind, one crewmember per sail.
-“Orange sail…no, Clara came highly recommended from the Board of Ritual Magic.
-Yellow…Rabbi Pinson’s one of our greatest living kabbalists.
-Green…Leonard’s from Canada, his history checks out.
-Blue…that’s me.
-Purple…Gadiriel we all know.
+“Orange sail... no, Clara came highly recommended from the Board of Ritual Magic.
+Yellow...
+Rabbi Pinson’s one of our greatest living kabbalists.
+Green...
+Leonard’s from Canada, his history checks out.
+Blue... that’s me.
+Purple...
+Gadiriel we all know.
 Black.
 That’s you.
-Everybody’s got a pretty clear history…wait.
+Everybody’s got a pretty clear history... wait.
 The First Mate.
-I…I don’t understand.
-Somehow I’ve known him this long and I…never thought to ask his name!”
+I...
+I don’t understand.
+Somehow I’ve known him this long and I... never thought to ask his name!”

 “A common problem,” said the Comet King, smiling, “and one which we will soon correct.
 Bring him down here.”